saul-jb/blockstack-sso/README.md

 ```

 #### PHP authentication page
 There should be a PHP page at the location we sent the post data to waiting to receive the data.
-We first have to include the "blockstack_sso.php" library and
+First include the "blockstack_sso.php" library and
- initialise is by calling "$blkstk = new Blockstack_sso();" then we can obtain and validate the POST data by calling "$blkstk->auth()" which will return a json
+ initialise is by calling "$blkstk = new Blockstack_sso();" then obtain and validate the POST data by calling "$blkstk->auth()" which will return a json
  object containg the user data or the error message.
-Then we should check if the response has the parameter "error" set to true and exit if it is due to the data
+Then check if the response has the parameter "error" set to true and exit if it is due to the data
  being invalid, or otherwise create a user on the php app with the returned data.<br />
 <br />
 ```PHP